 From 2008 to 2011, Adam was an adjunct professor at Drexel University’s Law School, where he taught lawyering skills and environmental law concepts to second- and third-year law students in a clinical practice setting.

 During law school, Adam served as executive editor of the University of Pennsylvania Law Review and received the Edwin Keedy Award for Outstanding Contribution to the Law Review.

 Beyond Fox Rothschild

 Adam has organized and developed multiple CLE programs, and he has been a presenter on environmental issues at events throughout the country.
-Adam also serves as Treasurer on two local nonprofit boards.
-In 2011, Adam was appointed by Secretary Michael Krancer to serve on the Pennsylvania Department of Environmental Protection’s Environmental Justice Advisory Board.
-In 2014, Adam was reappointed to the Pennsylvania Department of Environmental Protection's Environmental Justice Advisory Board by Secretary E. Christopher Abruzzo.
+Adam also serves on three local nonprofit boards, including his recent election to the Board of Directors of the Pennsylvania Resources Council.
+In 2011, Adam was appointed to serve on the Pennsylvania Department of Environmental Protection’s Environmental Justice Advisory Board, and was reappointed to another term in 2014.

 Honors & Awards

 - Chester Environmental Partnership Outstanding Service Award - 2012